ethjs/ethjs/docs/user-guide.md

 [index.js:ethjs-contract](../../../blob/master/src/index.js "Source code on GitHub")

-The contract factory has two methods, 'at' and 'new' which can be used to create the `Contract` instane.
+The contract factory has two methods, 'at' and 'new' which can be used to create the `Contract` instance.

 **Parameters**